loda-lang/loda-programs/programs/oeis/list6.md

 * [A314710](http://oeis.org/A314710) ([L22 program](314/A314710.asm)): Coordination sequence Gal.5.64.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314720](http://oeis.org/A314720) ([L27 program](314/A314720.asm)): Coordination sequence Gal.6.245.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314725](http://oeis.org/A314725) ([L21 program](314/A314725.asm)): Coordination sequence Gal.5.114.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314752](http://oeis.org/A314752) ([L56 program](314/A314752.asm)): Coordination sequence Gal.6.258.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314753](http://oeis.org/A314753) ([L23 program](314/A314753.asm)): Coordination sequence Gal.4.52.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314754](http://oeis.org/A314754) ([L24 program](314/A314754.asm)): Coordination sequence Gal.5.82.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314776](http://oeis.org/A314776) ([L20 program](314/A314776.asm)): Coordination sequence Gal.6.478.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.